12. Processing Data in Groups

 X.loc[["Australia", "Germany", "Poland", "United States"], :] # preview

-Thus, it is a three-dimensional dataset, where each point corresponds to a different country.
-Let us find a partition into \(k=3\) clusters.
+It is a three-dimensional dataset, where each point (row) corresponds to a different country.
+Let’s find a partition into \(k=3\) clusters.

 k = 3